obiwanjacobi/Zlang/docs/lexical/operators.md

 | \| \| | Optional fallback (or ??)
 | # | Pragma / Attribute Access
 | #! | Compile-Time Code

+---

+> What if operators cause overflow (or underflow)?
+A bitwise shift `<<` can shift out bits - sort of the point.
+Does every operator determine for itself if overflow is a problem or is there a general principle?